 Shortly after her return from Russia, Ann changed her will, leaving her estate to George Sackville Sutherland, the oldest son of Captain George Sutherland, the husband of Ann’s sister Elizabeth.

-Ann was declared a “lunatic” and consigned to an asylum in York , where she resided for several years.
-Ann’s sister Elizabeth died of tuberculosis in 1844 (were the bloody rags reportedly found in the Red Room when Ann was removed a suggestion Ann may have been suffering from the same disease?) and Captain Sutherland took control over both the Lister and Walker properties.
-The Captain moved his family into Shibden Hall, despite that under the terms of Anne Lister’s will, in force until Ann Walker died, Ann had a life tenancy.
+Sadly, Ann’s sister Elizabeth died of tuberculosis in December 1844 (were the bloody rags reportedly found in the Red Room when Ann was removed a suggestion Ann may have been suffering from the same disease?).

-However, things did not go well for Captain Sutherland at Shibden Hall.
-His oldest daughter Mary died in 1845 shortly after moving into Shibden and the Captain died there two years later on 22nd April 1847.
+However, things did not go well for the Captain at Shibden Hall.
+Tragically his oldest daughter Mary died in 1845 shortly after moving into Shibden Hall and the Captain died there two years later on 22nd April 1847.

-Ann never returned to Shibden Hall, returning instead to Cliffe Hill shortly before her death on February 25th 1854, aged 51, from what may have been a stroke.
+Ann continued to live at Shibden Hall until she moved into Cliffe Hill after the death of her aunt Ann, staying there until her own death on February 25th 1854, aged 51, from what may have been a stroke.
 Her death certificate reads “Effusion of the brain.
 Congestion.”

 By the time of Ann’s death, George Sackville Sutherland, Captain Sutherland and Elizabeth’s eldest son and Ann’s named heir, had also died and so Shibden Hall passed on to the couples’ only surviving son Evan Charles Sutherland.